Mohd-Afroz-Shah/Bike-demand-prediction-udacity-project/project_report.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
 **Five different experiments were performed as follows:**
-1. Initial Raw Submission   **[Model: `initial`]**
+1. Initial Raw Submission
-2. Added Features Submission *(EDA +  Feature Engineering)* **[Model: `add_features`]**
+2. Added Features Submission
-3. Hyperparameter Optimization (HPO) - Initial Setting Submission
+3. Hyperparameter Optimization (HPO)
-4. Hyperparameter Optimization (HPO) - Setting 1 Submission **[Model: `hpo (top-hpo-model: hpo1)`]**
+4. Hyperparameter Optimization (HPO)

 **Observation:** While submitting predictions obtained from all these five experiments, some of the experiments delivered negative predictions values.<br>
 **Changes incorporated:** Kaggle refuses the submissions containing negative predictions values obtained from the predictor.
 Hence, all such negative outputs from respective predictors were replaced with 0.<br>

 ### What was the top ranked model that performed?
 The top-ranked model in this project was the WeightedEnsemble_L3 model, specifically the add features model.
-It achieved a validation root mean squared error (RMSE) score of 34.2609 and the best Kaggle score of 0.44956 on the test dataset.
+It achieved the best Kaggle score of 0.44632 on the test dataset.
 This model was developed by training on data that underwent exploratory data analysis (EDA) and feature engineering without the use of a hyperparameter optimization routine.
 While some models showed improved RMSE scores on the validation data after hyperparameter optimization, this particular model demonstrated the best performance on the unseen test dataset.
 It is worth noting that several models delivered competitive performance, and the selection of the top model considered both the RMSE scores during cross-validation and the Kaggle scores on the test dataset.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?